Compression Molding Foam

-Compression molding is a forming/fabricating process used form thermoplastics and rubbers into different shapes.
-Compression molding of foam is a go-to for manufacturers looking to create to make regular and contoured 3D parts and products that may or may not feature intricacies.
+Compression molding is a forming/fabricating process used to form thermoplastics and rubbers into different shapes.
+Compression molding of foam is a go-to for manufacturers looking to create regular and contoured 3D parts and products that may or may not feature intricacies.

 Customers in a wide range of industries rely on compression molding foam.
 Such industries include: aerospace, automotive, consumer, defense and military, electronics, healthcare and physical rehabilitation, industrial manufacturing, packaging and shipping, sports and recreation and transportation.
 Examples of the many, many products from which the compression molding of foam may be made include: 3D gaskets and seals, military and sport helmet padding, orthotics, wrist supports, backpack elements, case inserts, insulation, paneling and general padding.

 Things to Consider When Purchasing Compression Molding Foam

 We highly recommend compression molding foam for a variety of reasons, among them the fact that: the design options are versatile, the process is low cost and the process does not produce waste.
 If you have questions, we urge you to reach out to an experienced manufacturer, such as those listed on this page.
 All of those with whom we partner are proven, high quality and reliable.